Icon representing Procure responsibly

 Procure responsibly

-Transport is committed to leveraging its buying power to drive positive economic, social and environmental outcomes.
+We are committed to leveraging our buying power to drive positive economic, social and environmental outcomes.

 Our goals

-Social and environmental outcomes are included in all procurement decisions
+Social and environmental outcomes are included in all relevant procurement decisions

 Why it's important